chembl/chemical_probes_lit/README.md

 pip install -r requirements.txt
 ```
 ### Execution
-The systematic pipeline consists of 5 sequential Python scripts and a final Jupyter Notebook for plotting.
+The systematic pipeline consists of 7 sequential Python scripts and a final Jupyter Notebook for plotting.
 It is critical to run these scripts in your python enviroment and in the specified order, as each step generates an intermediate file that serves as the input for the next.
+The sequential scripts have been conducted in separated steps to maximize intermediate analysis and speed up independent updates or modifications.

 #### Pipeline steps